RAE-NWM: Navigation World Model in Dense Visual Representation Space: Introduction

-In this work, we introduce the Representation Autoencoder-based Navigation World Model (RAE-NWM).
+In particular, we propose the Representation Autoencoder-based Navigation World Model (RAE-NWM) in this paper.
 Following the RAE~\cite{zheng2025rae} approach, our model extracts uncompressed visual tokens using a frozen DINOv2 encoder and reconstructs the final observations using a frozen pretrained RAE decoder.
-Between these fixed components, we exclusively train a Conditional Diffusion Transformer with a Decoupled Diffusion Transformer head (CDiT-DH) to serve as the generative backbone \cite{wang2025ddt,peebles2023scalable}.
+The decoder is used only as a fixed reconstruction component, and only the transition model between the frozen encoder and decoder is trained.
+Specifically, we train a Conditional Diffusion Transformer with a Decoupled Diffusion Transformer head (CDiT-DH) to serve as the generative backbone~\cite{wang2025ddt,peebles2023scalable}.
 Motivated by the coarse-to-fine nature of diffusion-style generative processes~\cite{balaji2022ediff,hertz2022prompt}, we introduce a dynamics conditioning module equipped with a time-driven dynamic gating mechanism.
 Instead of standard additive conditioning, this module adaptively adjusts the strength of kinematic conditioning throughout the probability flow.
 This mechanism balances high-fidelity visual generation and precise action controllability, preserving global geometric topology while refining local structural details.

 Our contributions can be summarized as follows.
-First, we explore navigation world modeling in dense visual representation spaces instead of compressed VAE-based latent spaces.
-This formulation preserves richer spatial structure and provides a more suitable representation space for modeling action-conditioned environment dynamics.
-Second, we develop a generative architecture for navigation world models built on CDiT-DH and an adaptive gating mechanism.
-This design enables stable modeling of high-dimensional visual representations while maintaining both global geometric consistency and fine-grained visual details.
+First, we study generative navigation world modeling in dense visual representation spaces instead of compressed VAE-based latent spaces.
+This formulation preserves richer spatial structure and provides a suitable representation space for modeling action-conditioned first-person navigation dynamics.
+Second, we develop a generative transition architecture for navigation world models built on CDiT-DH and an adaptive gating mechanism.
+This design enables stable modeling of high-dimensional visual representations while maintaining global geometric consistency and local structural details.
 Third, extensive experiments verify that our approach improves long-horizon rollout stability and achieves stronger performance in both open-loop trajectory evaluation and downstream navigation planning tasks.